chromaui/chromatic-docs/setup.md

 ![Setup unlinked project](img/chromatic-setup-unlinked-project.png)

 Nice!
 You created an unlinked project.
 This will allow you to get started with [UI Testing](test) workflow regardless of the underlying git provider.
-You can then configure your CI system to automatically run a Chromatic build on push.
+You can then configure your CI system to run a Chromatic build on push automatically.

 The Chromatic CLI provides the option to generate a JUnit XML report of your build, which you can use to handle commit / pull request statuses yourself.
 See [debug options](cli#debug-options) for details.